bmcminn/throwdown/README.md

 So what can this puppy do?
 --------------------------

+###Stupid Simple&trade; Installation
+The install is so easy it makes WordPress look like a nub.
+All you do is fill in the information as requested and BAM!
+You're ready to start writing.

+This step is the only real automation you'll encounter when using this script, but it helps to jumpstart your `config.json` setup without me explaining how to do so.

 ###Raw file storage
 You may be asking yourself, "If I don't use a database, what DO I use?"
 Glad you asked.
 I lemonbombed the UI I had planned and instead used the physical directory system of the server to manage and store my files.
 Why?
 What better file management system than a file management system?
 You terminal buffs may rejoice at anytime.